|Nutritional Guidelines (per serving)|

-Lemon Meringue Pie is a famous traditional British dish and ranks amongst one of the great British Puddings.
+Lemon meringue pie is a famous traditional British dish and ranks amongst one of the great British Puddings.
 Sadly it fell out of fashion in recent years but I am glad to see it is once again back on the menu.
-This Lemon Meringue Pie recipe is quick and easy to make.
+This lemon meringue pie recipe is quick and easy to make.
 If you are in a hurry then use a shop bought tart case, but for the best results, nothing beats home made pastry.
 This is my recipe and it is very lemony as I like a strong tang.
 If you like less of a lemon flavor then reduce the lemon juice slightly and replace with water.

-- 9"/ 23cm baked shortcrust pastry tart case or 10 oz/300g rich shortcrust pastry -
+- 9"/ 23 cm baked shortcrust pastry tart case or 10 oz./300 g. rich shortcrust pastry

 - For the Filling :

-- 3 tbsp cornstarch/corn flour
+- 3 tbsp. cornstarch/corn flour

-- ¼ pt/150ml water
+- 1/4 pt/150mL water

 - Juice and grated rind of 4 unwaxed lemons

-- 4 oz/ 110g sugar
+- 4 oz./ 110 g. sugar

 - 3 large egg yolks + 1 whole egg

-- 2 tbsp soft butter
+- 2 tbsp. soft butter

 - For the Meringue: